 Autocross your streetcar as-is in a very safe and controlled environment for as low as $20!
 The course is held in an open lot defined by cones.
-You won’t be racing wheel-to-wheel, instead you will be competing against other drivers based on your lap time.
-If you are picturing a cheesy course with someone timing you with a stopwatch, think again.
+You won’t be racing wheel-to-wheel, instead you will be competing against other drivers based on lap times.
+If you’re picturing a cheesy course with someone timing you with a stopwatch, think again… Learn more now!

-If you’ve ever dreamed of driving your streetcar on a racetrack, High Performance Driving Events (HPDEs) offers you this opportunity.
-You’ll receive classroom instruction and have an experienced instructor ride in our car to provide guidance.
-Passing is limited to the straights.
-This is not a race - it’s focus is on having fun and learning.
+If you’ve ever dreamed of driving your streetcar on a racetrack, High Performance Driving Events (HPDEs) might be for you!
+You’ll receive classroom instruction and have an experienced instructor riding in your car providing guidance.
+This is not a race and passing is limited to the straightaways.
+Having fun and learning is the focus.

-Time trial events are geared more to advanced drivers.
-The morning typically consists of practice sessions but in the afternoon, drivers go out on the track for timed runs.
-During these timed runs, only a few cars are out on the track at once.
-Each driver races against the clock; time trials are not wheel-to-wheel racing events.
-Entry fees for both HPDEs and Time Trials range from $200 – $320 for the event including instruction.
-Learn More...
+Time trial events are geared more toward advanced drivers.
+Mornings typically consist of practice sessions, while in the afternoon drivers go on-track for timed runs.
+During timed runs, only a few cars are out on the track at once.
+Each driver races against the clock; not wheel-to-wheel.
+Entry fees for both HPDEs and Time Trials range from $200 – $320 per event, including instruction.
+Get started today!

 You will be racing wheel-to-wheel with other prepared racecars.
-There are many classes and cars to choose between depending upon your budget and what appeals to you the most.
+There are many classes and cars to choose between, depending upon your budget and what appeals to you the most.
 Each racecar needs to meet various safety requirements.
-An already built safe (not necessarily competitive) racecar can be purchased for as little as $3,000 and as you’d imagine can go up from there.
+An already built safe (not necessarily competitive) racecar can be purchased for as little as $3,000 and, as you’d imagine, can go up from there.
 You’ll need to know quite a bit of information to begin Club Racing and if you’re not careful, costs beyond the typical. $250 – $350 entry fee can add up quickly.
-Learn More...
+Get started here.